KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio_graph/README.md

 Audio emitter of type “Global” is non-spatialized, whereas a “Spatial” emitter is used for spatial audio.
 A scene can contain one or more global emitters.
 Spatial emitter is connected to a scene node.
 A scene node can have one or more spatial emitters.
 A spatial emitter by default inherits the pose (position and orientation) properties of the scene node, hence we do not support updating these properties within the spatial emitter node.

 Using a spatial emitter, an audio stream can be spatialized or positioned in space relative to a listener node.
-A scene has a single listener node.
 Both spatial emitters and listeners have a position in 3D space.
 Spatial emitters have an orientation representing in which direction the sound is projecting.
 Additionally, they have a sound cone representing how directional the sound is.
 For example, the sound could be omnidirectional, in which case it would be heard anywhere regardless of its orientation, or it can be more directional and heard only if it is facing the listener.

 <table>